mikecokina/elisa/README.rst

 Binary Stars Radial Curves Fitting
 ----------------------------------

+`ELISa` is capable to fit radial velocity curves to observed radial velocities.
-In current version of `ELISa`, you can use capability to fit curves of radial velocities obtained as velocities of centre of mass from primary and secondary component.
+In current version of `ELISa`, the radial velocity curves are calculated from radial velocities of centre of mass of primary and secondary component.
 An example of synthetic radial velocity curve is shown below.

 .. image:: ./docs/source/_static/readme/rv_example.svg
   :width: 70%